buniumasta/NearEarthObject/README.md

 # Explore Close Approaches of Near-Earth Objects

-In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.
+In this project, python is used to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

-When you're finished, it'll look like this:

-[gif in action]

 ## Overview

-At a high-level, you'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.
+At a high-level, Python code implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.

-Concretely, you'll have to read data from both a CSV file and a JSON file, convert that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.
+Concretely, data are read from both a CSV file and a JSON file, convert that data into structured Python objects, perform filtering operations on the data, limit the size of the result set, and write the results to a file in a structured format, such as CSV or JSON.

 When complete, you'll be able to inspect the properties of the near-Earth objects in the data set and query the data set of close approaches to Earth using any combination of the following filters: